Mediterranean Sea migrant smuggling: Migrant smuggling

 A 2018 study highlights the decentralized nature of smuggling operations in the Mediterranean Sea, particularly between Libya and the Italian island of Lampedusa.
 Wiretapped conversations revealed a smuggling network linking the Horn of Africa to Northern Europe, involving 292 individuals.
 The majority of smugglers were male, and would often take on roles as “organizers” or “aides”.
 Payment systems lacked centralization, relying on informal money transfers.
 Migrant smuggling networks are also linked to many other forms of organized crime rings, including human trafficking and money laundering.
 From the range of services offered, it is estimated that the annual turnover from smuggling reached EUR 3-6 billion in 2015 alone, but some believe the figure to be much higher.
 The decentralized structure of these networks presents significant challenges for authorities and underscores the need for coordinated efforts, information sharing, land-based policy responses, and cooperation with countries along the smuggling routes.

+Economic crisis in several regions led to demand for crossing to the European Union remaining high in 2026.
+By April 2026 bad weather had made the trip more challenging and 683 migrants drowned on their way from North Africa to Europe as estimated by the IOM in the first 3 month of 2026.
+With IOM resources for observation limited in main departure states like Tunisia and Libya, some activists estimated the number of drowned migrants up to 1,000 during January 2026 Storm Harry alone.
+With coast guard activity reduced during bad weather, human traffickers offered the trip for less than half the normal price.
+The locally produced metal boats without a keel, provided by the traffickers, are often not stable enough to withstand heavy seas, contributing to the losses.